Nightclubs on Pacific Street, 1909. Photo: San Francisco History Center, SF Public Library

 While the movement was open to the public, its heroes and drivers were a decidedly limited group.
 As Ginsberg wrote in 1954, “art is a community effort—a small but select community.”
 That community was constantly in flux.
 Nearly every Beat was from outside San Francisco, and by 1959 most had left.
 City Lights remained, as did Vesuvio next door, but the cultural movement in San Francisco was changing.
 The ethos of sexual liberation and experimentation with drugs, paired with the Beats’ deep cultural introspection, formed the underpinnings of the hippie movement which would come to dominate California in the 1960s.

 There are, of course, innumerable stories and infinite threads in the fabric of any history.
 The Gold Rush, Barbary Coast, Great Fire, and San Francisco Renaissance were but lighthouses on the shoreline of history.
 They shine bright in our memories, as waypoints along our past and illuminating their surroundings.
 They are hardly the full story, but emblematic of broader cultural shifts within the region.
 Their influence, from the upscale throwbacks to the Barbary Coast to City Lights and beyond, are what give North Beach life, color, and identity.
 These are the stories of a people.
-If you didn’t know, well, now you know.
+If you didn’t know the history of North Beach, well, now you know.